varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 	* ``int n``: the number of strings
 	* ``const char **p``: the array of strings with `n` elements

+	A VMOD should never hold onto strands beyond a function or method execution.
+See ``include/vrt.h`` for the details.

 TIME
 	C-type: ``double``